MaxMBR/MaxMBR/README.md

 - 👋 Hi, I’m @MaxMBR
-- 👀 I’m interested in Python and Automation
+- 👀 I’m interested in Big Data, APIs, Blockchain, JavaScript, Python and Automation
-- 🌱 I’m currently learning Selinium with Python
+- 🌱 I’m currently learning Selenium with Python
 - 💞️ I’m looking to collaborate on anything do have fun
 - 📫 How to reach me maxmbr@gmail.com